-- F. In conducting the mediation, the mediators may not impose an outcome on the parties. - G. Mediation sessions shall be closed to the public.
-Matters discussed shall be confidential unless both parties agree otherwise as part of a written mediation settlement. - H. Statements and records disclosed during mediation may not be disclosed or introduced in evidence during any judicial or administrative proceeding, and mediators may not be compelled by a subpoena to give testimony or produce anything related to the mediation. - I. The CPRB and Chief will be informed whether the mediation sessions result in a resolution of the dispute.
-If the mediation sessions do not result in a resolution of the dispute, the CPRB review process referenced in this Part 33 shall continue to conclusion.
-If the mediation sessions do result in a resolution of the dispute, the CPRB shall issue a finding of "Mediated" and the allegations shall be deleted from the officer's CPRB history.
+- F. If the parties agree to mediate, then the complaint will not be investigated by the Police Department regardless of the outcome of the mediation. - G. If the parties agree to mediate, the process shall follow the mediation protocols adopted by the CPRB. - H. Every reasonable effort shall be made to schedule mediation during an officer's normal working hours. - I. Mediators shall conduct mediation sessions with officers and complainants at times and places agreed upon by the parties. - J. In conducting the mediation, the mediators may not impose an outcome on the parties. - K. Mediation sessions shall be closed to the public.
+Matters discussed shall be confidential. - L. Statements and records disclosed during mediation may not be disclosed or introduced in evidence during any judicial or administrative proceeding, and mediators may not be compelled by a subpoena to give testimony or produce anything related to the mediation. - M. Upon the completion of the mediation process, the CPRB shall issue a finding of "Mediated," and the allegations shall be deleted from the officer's CPRB history.